PranavAl25/Handwriting-Converter/README.md

-# Dysgraphia-Web-App
+# Handwriting-Converter

 ## Overview
-The **Dysgraphia Web App** is a web-based application that assists individuals with dysgraphia by converting typed text into personalized handwritten text that can be printed.
+The **Handwriting-Converter** is a web-based application that assists individuals with dysgraphia by converting typed text into personalized handwritten text that can be printed.
 Dysgraphia is a learning disability that affects a person's ability to write coherently and legibly.
 This app aims to empower individuals with dysgraphia to create legible notes and written content with ease.